kigster/bashmatic/doc/USAGE.md

 ### `db.psql.connect.just-data()`

-Similar to the db.psql.connect, but outputs just the raw data with no headers.
+Similar to the db.psql.connect, but outputs just the raw data with no headers.a

 #### Example